bxparks/AceTime/README.md

 year 2000 to the end of year 2099.
 This date range corresponds to the date range of the DS3231 RTC chip.

-There are roughtly 2 categories of classes provided by the AceTime library:
+There are roughly 2 categories of classes provided by the AceTime library:

 * date and time primitives
     * `DateTime`, `TimeZone`, `TimePeriod`